YoloPopo/Spectral-Clustering-for-Ad-Keywords/README.md

 This `k=2` partition was highly consistent across both clustering methods (Adjusted Rand Index ≈ 0.99) and earned a higher Silhouette Score, indicating a clear and natural division in the data.
 The results demonstrate the power of spectral clustering in extracting actionable business intelligence from complex, unstructured graph data.

-*(Image is a representative placeholder for the t-SNE plots generated in the notebook.)*

 ---

 ## How to Run